snippyrow/Project-Flop/README.md

 # Controls
 Space to jump, Q to enter cheat mode.

 Collect all the coins and survive as long as you can!

 You win once you hit 50000 points, and it gets harder each time you die!

+To survive, jump between the grey blades on the walls, and avoid touching the floor and ceiling!